lyriarte/blockchain-ssm/README.md

 #### SSM execution

   * **perform:** A user performs an action on a SSM session.
-The new session state is signed with the user private key.
+The action to perform and the new session state are signed with the user private key.

 ```
 Command